Physical Therapy : Importance Of Exercises

 As a person ages, he/she may develop complications like arthritis, osteoporosis or joint replacement.
 These exercises can help patients recover from such age-related disorders.

-Recovery from a stroke
+Physical Therapy Helps Recover from a stroke

 Many people experience losing some degree of function and movement after stroke.
 Physical therapy exercises help in strengthening the weakened body parts and improve strength and balance.
 Your Physical Therapist will also work in improving your ability to move around so that you can be more independent at home and take care of yourself without being dependent on anyone.